Discover the signs your comfort zone is really your unhealthy twilight zone. Most importantly learn how to get out.

 We become weary for several reasons.
 Weariness is on the downward spiral starting with complacency.
 As a result, our lives become a never-ending series of weary tasks.
 And, eventually, we doubt everything.
 We have self-doubts about our skills and worthiness.
 So, because there is no way out of this cycle.
 We don’t see a way to win.
 The real defeat is not seeing the lesson it provides.

 Despite the negative feelings of defeat, it becomes a comfort zone.
 That’s because it is familiar.
 Familiarity makes failure comfortable.
+Just because it’s unhealthy doesn’t mean it isn’t a place of comfort for our Ego.
+It satisfies the Ego no matter the situation, as long as it is in control.

 The antidote for Weariness and Defeat

 The key is to break the cycle.
 Realize how important it is not to lose hope.
 Remember to focus on the lessons of failure, but move on.
 This takes courage.
 That’s because weariness is addictive.
-It becomes your comfort zone, your twilight zone.
+It becomes your comfort zone, your unhealthy zone.

 Courage is an interesting thing.
 It’s a mixture of action, vulnerability, and risk.
 It takes personal courage because it makes us vulnerable emotionally.
 It is risky too.